ucfopen/Materia-Docs/_administrators/nginx-configuration.md

 ---
-title: Server Setup - NGINX Configuration
+title: Setting up NGINX
 tagline: A guide to configuring an NGINX to work with Materia
 class: admin
-category: [server, server_setup]
+category: first_time
 ---

-# Production ready Nginx Webserver configuration
+# Production-Ready NGINX Configuration

 ## Features
 * Options for hosting behind a load balancer like (AWS ALB)